Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce 9600 GSO 384MB should in theory be quite a bit better than the GeForce 8600 GT 512MB DDR2 in general. (explain)
+Memory BandwidthAs far as performance goes, the GeForce 9600 GSO 384MB should theoretically be a lot superior to the GeForce 8600 GT 512MB DDR2 in general. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison